What to see

 High Road Leyton, it hardly needs mentioning, is a different kind of shopping experience.
 It has shops that are on the endangered list in most parts of the land: off-licences, newsagents, butchers.
 There are supermarkets four metres wide and deeper than the eye can see.
 A store called Carnival is so elaborately cladded that you won’t immediately notice what it’s selling; ‘Cards’ it says over the entrance, which can only be a rare short-hand for ‘Just about anything’.
 The Coach & Horses is so welcoming a pub that its facilities are mentioned on a sign pointing to Public Conveniences (during opening hours).
 The usual suspects – estate agents, betting shops, pawn shops, vaperies – are present in numbers, but concessions to encroaching hipsterdom exist in the shape of coffee shops and unisex hair studios.
 There is no café society colonising the pavement, however.

 Finding itself adjacent to the Greatest Show on Earth during the Olympics, Leyton was anxious to make the most of its day close to the spotlight.
-On the west-facing side of the street, two stretches of pastel-painted shops are resplendent in the afternoon sun.
+On the west-facing side of the High Road, two stretches of pastel-painted shops are resplendent in the afternoon sun.
 Their purpose is said to be to make visitors believe they are in Notting Hill.

 Orient’s ground presents a similar contrast.
 From some angles it might be mistaken for a riverside development in the Chelsea area.
 But skulking behind a whitewashed brick wall at the end of streets named after royal palaces, it looks every inch the Victorian home of a fourth division football club.
 (Although Orient date back to 1888, they didn’t move to this ground until 1937; previously it was occupied by the unrelated Leyton FC.)